-Hemp hearts are raw, shelled hemp seed interiors.
-Shelling the hemp seeds allows for more nutrition to be absorbed in eating them since the inner heart of the seed is exposed.
-They have a soft texture and a nutty taste.
+Hemp hearts are the interior of raw, shelled hemp seeds.
+Shelling the whole seeds allows for more nutrition to be absorbed once the soft inner part of hemp seeds is exposed from the hard shell.
+They have a soft texture taste nutty, mild and earthy.

-You can eat them raw as is in sprinkled into smoothies, cereal, or salads or cook them into granola bars, oatmeal, burgers, granola, or pretty much anything really.
+You can sprinkle hemp hearts into smoothies, cereal, yogurt, oatmeal, or salads or cook them into granola bars, cookies, burgers, granola, or pretty much anything really.
 They’re so versatile!

 And, with all the buzz around hemp, you might be wondering how hemp hearts are related to cannabis.
-Hemp is in the cannabis sativa species but differs greatly from the THC laden cannabis sativa varieties that are sold at dispensaries.
+Hemp is in the cannabis sativa species but differs greatly from the THC heavy cannabis varieties that are sold at dispensaries.

-While in the same family as marijuana, hemp plants have very little THC and are used typically used for the stalk, CBD, or other non-psychoactive properties, depending on the strain.
-Hemp must legally be under .3% TCH in the United States compared to THC-high strains of cannabis sativa that typically range anywhere from 8-30% THC.
+While technically the same plant species as marijuana, hemp plants only have trace amounts of THC and are typically used for the stalk, CBD oil, or other non-psychoactive properties, depending on the strain.
+To be classified as hemp, the cannabis sativa plants must contain under .3% TCH in the United States, compared to high THC strains that typically range anywhere from 8-30% THC.

-With all of the other health food items the world is trying to sell you, why choose hemp hearts?
-Well my friends, hemp hearts are absolutely phenomenal for your body.
+With all of the other health food items the world is trying to sell you, why add one more?
+Well my friends, in this case they are absolutely phenomenal for your body.
+Whether you’re trying to improve your immune function or lower blood pressure, or just up your protein intake, hemp seed hearts have plenty of nutritional goodness that contribute to a healthy diet.

-Hemp hearts have twice the amount of protein that chia and flax seeds do and less carbs.
-They’re also loaded with omega-3 and omega-6 fatty acids and other essential nutrients.
-In fact, hemp hearts have all nine essential amino acids that our bodies need making it a complete protein source.
+Hemp hearts have twice the amount of protein that chia seeds and flax seeds do and less carbs.
+They’re also loaded with the perfect balance of omegas and other essential fatty acids and nutrients.
+In fact, hemp hearts have all 9 essential amino acids that our bodies need, including alpha-linolenic acid (omega-3 fatty acids), linoleic acid (omega-6 fatty acids), and gamma-linolenic acid, making them a complete protein source.

-Here are some of the key things that make hemp hearts an excellent addition to your diet:
+Here are some of the key health benefits that make these tiny seeds an excellent addition to your diet:

 - Low carb